 Our screener re-draws these lines on 500+ stocks every night.
 Here's what its latest scan flagged as a current descending triangle.

-6 fresh descending triangles formed in the last 45 days across the 500+ stocks we scan (41 charts tracked for this pattern in total).
+4 fresh descending triangles formed in the last 45 days across our growing universe of 600+ scanned tickers (33 charts tracked for this pattern in total).
 Scan updated Jul 2, 2026.

 A breakdown is useful two ways.
 If you own shares, a descending triangle breaking its floor is the chart's warning that the slide may be resuming — a cue to protect yourself or step aside.
 Traders can also profit from the fall directly by “shorting” (borrowing shares to sell now and buying them back cheaper later).
 The three steps below serve both readers.